Last Updated on oktober 26, 2021 by DMEditor

 They claim to stand out as “operators operators”; not merely a financial rollup play (which is the knock on most of field).
 While many new entrants claim this, it appears the founders have more hands on experience in the Amazon ecosystem than most (having launched actual FBA products like Supportitback).

-- Advantages: Offers an “Aggregator Match” guarantee + $250k, leadership hands-on FBA experience “Amazon Native”.
+- Voordelen: Offers an “Aggregator Match” guarantee + $250k, leadership hands-on FBA experience “Amazon Native”.

 - Deal Focus: The usual consumer products assortment.